Muhammad-Basit15/Data_Analytics_Healthcare_Report/README.md

 ## [PATIENTS DETAILS]

-The detailed view offers patient-level information, including medical condition, admission and discharge dates, length of stay, billing amount, room number, and attending doctor.
+The detailed view offers patient-level information, including medical condition, length of stay, billing amount, room number, and attending doctor.
 Filters enable users to focus on specific doctors, room numbers, or medical conditions for a more tailored analysis.
 Conditional formatting is applied to highlight long stays and high billing amounts, making it easy to identify outliers.
 This layout provides a comprehensive and insightful look at patient data for better decision-making and monitoring.

 ![OVERVIEW](images/healthcare_2.JPG)
-## OVERVIEW
+## [FINANCIAL INSIGHTS]

+The Financial Insights section focuses on tracking the hospital's financial performance and identifying billing trends.
+Key visuals include a bar or column chart displaying billing amounts by insurance provider, a comparative analysis of billing by hospital, and a list of the top 10 high billing cases.
+A line chart shows billing trends over time, segmented by month or week, to identify fluctuations.
+Filters allow users to drill down by insurance provider, hospital, and admission type for more detailed financial analysis.

 ![OVERVIEW](images/healthcare_3.JPG)